Freedom of Expression: Demonstrations and Fixed Exhibits

 On November 12, 2015, over 700 Loyola students, staff, and faculty members participated in a demonstration on Loyola’s West Quad, gathering both in solidarity with students on other campuses and to call attention to the experiences of underrepresented students (specifically but not exclusively Black or African-American students) on Loyola’s own campuses.
 Among the calls to action that resulted from this event was a strong and pervasive desire throughout Loyola's community to revise its “Demonstration and Fixed Exhibit Policy.”

 As a Catholic, Jesuit institution devoted to social justice, this movement became a catalyst for change.
 After a constructive and respectful dialogue lasting several months and involving all members of the University community, from students to faculty, staff, and senior leadership, the Community Standards were updated during the spring of 2016.
-The amended Student Free Expression: Demonstration and Fixed Exhibit Policy (§507), which can be found in the revised Community Standards, is the result of this collaborative effort; this policy now stands as a testament both to the power of student voices and to the progress that can be accomplished when a community comes together to create change.
+The amended Student Free Expression: Demonstration and Fixed Exhibit Policy (§603), which can be found in the Community Standards, is the result of this collaborative effort; this policy now stands as a testament both to the power of student voices and to the progress that can be accomplished when a community comes together to effect change.

 Key updates to the policy included: